Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

 \section{Great expectations and amazing confirmations}

-The recent discovery of more than 10 new AGNs at $z>4$ in ongoing surveys with JWST, including two systems at $z = 8.7$ and $z = 10.6$, is an amazing confirmation of the rich BH landscape at cosmic dawn predicted by theoretical models.
+The recent discovery of more than 40 new faint AGNs (with luminosities $< 10^{46}$ erg/s) at $z>4$ in ongoing surveys with JWST, including two tentative systems at $z = 8.7$ and $10.3$, and the currently most distant AGN at $z = 10.6$, is an amazing confirmation of the rich BH landscape at cosmic dawn predicted by theoretical models.

 The existence of hundreds of quasars at $6 \leq z \leq 7.64$ (see \citealt{fan2022} for a recent review, and \citealt{banados2018, yang2020} and \citealt{wang2021} for the three systems that mark the current quasars redshift frontier at $z = 7.54, 7.52$ and 7.64, respectively) show that $10^9 -10^{10} M_\odot$ super massive black holes (SMBHs) are able to form in $\sim 700$ Myr, by efficiently growing mass onto smaller black hole {\it seeds} (see \citealt{volonteri2021} and \citealt{inayoshi2020} for recent reviews).